PCR guide UK 2026 All budgets

 Great value

 Where most sub-£300 units top out at 500–600W, the RIVER 3 Max delivers 1200W continuously with 1500W surge.
-That extra headroom means it can handle more appliances simultaneously and has a better chance of starting a compact fridge compressor.
-At 572Wh the tank is slightly smaller than the RIVER 2 Pro, but the output-to-price ratio is strong.
+That extra headroom makes it the strongest compact option for off-grid scenarios — solar panels, remote worksites, or anywhere mains isn't available.
+It accepts up to 220W solar input, charges quickly from the wall, and has a built-in UPS function (<30ms switchover) useful for sensitive electronics.
+At 572Wh the tank is slightly smaller than the RIVER 2 Pro, but the output-to-price ratio is excellent for off-grid work.

 Capacity: 572 Wh